MaorAssayag/Hawking/README.md

 ## A real-time communication system for deaf and blind people

 ### Short description
-Hawking was created to help people with struggle to communicate via a braille keyboard.
+Hawking was created to enable deaf-blind people to coomunicate verbally with any person.

-This app enabling using TTS & STT calibrated with standard braille keyboard.
+The application can perform Speech-to-Braille and Braille-to-Speech operations in Hebrew & English with appropriate accessibility indicators so that the conversation is well executed and continuous for both the speaker and the deaf-blind person.

-This project is part of a final computer engineering project in ben-gurion university Israel, in collaboration with the deaf-blind center in Israel.
+This project is part of a final computer engineering project in Ben-gurion university Israel, in collaboration with the deaf-blind center in Israel.

 **The project was chosen to represent the Department of Electrical and Computer Engineering on the day of presentation of the final projects**, and was also awarded one of the "The audience's favorite projects".